Finding vacancies and job search resources

 Internet job boards

 Job boards like Total Jobs, Guardian Jobs and Jobs Go Public are some of the best ways to easily find job vacancies.
+Job search engines such as www.indeed.co.uk can also help by searching multiple job boards at once.
 Most printed job opportunities appear online, alongside many more that are only available via job boards.
 Most websites allow you to upload a copy of your CV and covering letter.
 This makes applying for vacancies very easy, but you should remember to tailor your CV and covering letter to each vacancy in order to maximise your chances of getting an interview.

 A full list of internet job boards can be found in the factsheet below.